RealWorldCTF 2024: Let's Party in the House

 Exploiting

-During the exploitation, we actually tried many different way to ropchain our way to RCE.
-Due to various limitation, such as no null bytes and the addresses can’t contain any char > 0x80, we were stuck for a good while.
+During the exploitation we actually tried many different ways to ropchain our way to RCE.
+Due to various limitations, such as no null bytes and addresses that can’t contain any char > 0x80, we were stuck for a good while.

 Still, we came up with this script: